devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using an AI sales agent.
-It creates a conversational flow for sales inquiries, handles product questions, and saves lead information.
+This workflow automates customer interactions on WhatsApp by acting as an AI sales agent, handling queries, qualifying leads, and routing complex issues to human agents.

 ## Input Details
 The workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow starts by extracting the customer's message and contact details from the incoming WhatsApp message.
-It then initializes a conversation with a pre-defined AI sales agent personality using OpenAI's API, providing the conversation history and a prompt.
-The AI generates a tailored response based on the customer's query.
-Finally, the AI's response is sent back to the customer via WhatsApp, and the customer's contact information is saved.
+The workflow starts by retrieving the current date.
+It then fetches previous conversational memory from a database (Supabase).
+The AI (OpenAI) processes the incoming message with the conversation history and a predefined persona, then checks for tool calls.
+If a tool call to handoff to a human agent is detected, it flags the conversation for a human.
+If not a handoff, it translates the AI response to the user's language (DeepL), stores the updated conversation memory, and sends the AI-generated response back to the user via WhatsApp.

 ## Output Details
-The workflow sends AI-generated sales responses back to the customer on WhatsApp and saves customer contact information.
+The workflow sends AI-generated conversational responses to the user on WhatsApp and stores conversation history in Supabase, with an option to flag conversations for human intervention.